Geography

 Year 10

-They then start the “Changing Economic World” unit which provides pupils with the underpinning theory behind the reasons behind the differing levels of development countries are in, before focusing on Nigeria (studied in Almighty Dollar – Year 8 and Africa – Year 9) and then comparing its development with the UK.
+In Year 10 students study the “Changing Economic World” unit which provides them with the underpinning theory behind the reasons for the differing levels of development countries are in, before focusing on Nigeria and then comparing its development with the UK.

-Pupils then build on their knowledge from both KS2 and 3 about tectonic and weather hazards, which is explored further in Year 12 and 13.
-This also links to development and human geography as students compare earthquakes which have occurred in countries with varied levels of development and evaluate the difference in impacts and responses.
+Students then build on their knowledge from both KS2 and 3 about tectonic and weather hazards, This also links to development and human geography as students compare earthquakes which have occurred in countries with varied levels of development and evaluate the difference in impacts and responses.

 Core knowledge to be learnt in Year 10: